Can You Buy a House With No Money Down?

 Types of No Down Payment Mortgages

-You can get a no down payment mortgage from two government programs—the catch is that you must be a qualifying veteran or buying a property in a rural area that meets USDA eligibility requirements.
+You can get a zero down payment home loan from two government programs—the catch is that you must be a qualifying veteran or buying a property in a rural area that meets USDA eligibility requirements.
 The following is a look at both types of loans, their benefits, and what you’ll need to qualify.

 VA loans